Honda Accord: Tenth generation (2017)

 The tenth-generation Accord was unveiled on 14 July 2017.
 Production began on 18 September 2017 and sales began on 18 October 2017 in the United States as a 2018 model.
-The tenth-generation Accord is exclusively offered as a four-door sedan, the coupe variant being discontinued.
+The tenth-generation Accord was exclusively offered as a four-door sedan, the coupe variant being discontinued due to low sales.

 A base 1.5-litre VTEC turbo four-cylinder engine with available active grille shutters produces 192 hp and 260 Nm of torque, mated to a 6-speed manual or continuously variable transmission (CVT).
 The optional 2.0-litre VTEC turbo four-cylinder engine, which replaced the V6 engine option, was available beginning December 2017.
 This engine is based on the engine in the Civic Type R, but with a smaller turbocharger, different pistons and camshafts, and the addition of a pair of balance shafts.
 The engine, which produced 252 hp and 370 Nm of torque is mated to a 6-speed manual or 10-speed automatic transmission.
 The 10-speed automatic is 22 lb lighter than the previous 6-speed.

 The Accord Hybrid went on sale in March 2018.
 The 1.3 kWh lithium-ion battery was reduced in physical size and moved from the boot to under the rear seat.
 The generator and propulsion motor permanent magnets no longer contain rare-earth heavy metals.

-To save weight the front subframe, front control arms, bonnet, front and rear bumpers are constructed of aluminum, which were previously reserved for past hybrid models.
-Approximately 57% of the body is made from high strength steel including 29% ultra-high-strength hot stamped 980-1500 MPa grades.
+To save weight, the front subframe, front control arms, bonnet, front and rear bumpers are constructed of aluminum, which were previously reserved for past hybrid models.
+Approximately 57% of the body was made from high strength steel including 29% ultra-high-strength hot stamped 980-1500 MPa grades.
 Structural adhesives are employed for the first time on the Accord with 115 ft of adhesive bonding applied to the body.
-The body in white (BIW) is 42 lb lighter with improved structural rigidity.
+The body in white (BIW) is 42 lb lighter, with improved structural rigidity.

 At Virginia International Raceway, Car and Driver tested the 2.0-litre, 6-speed manual Accord with 19" touring all-season tyres, it covered the 4.1 mi course in 3:18.4 minutes.